 Tabletop RPG’s are for people who enjoy the experience of playing the role of a being in a situation unlike their own everyday life.

 We have the what and the who.
-TTRPG’s are for people who want to play the role of a fictional character for the purposes of social interaction, entertainment and sometimes education.
+Tabletop role-playing games are for people who want to play the role of a fictional character for the purposes of social interaction, entertainment and sometimes education.
 This, I think, tells us a lot about what RPG’s are.

 Recently, I took an online workshop about telling stories in the context of marketing.
 The course material defined story as follows, Characters- In a situation- Making choices.
 Red Riding Hood (character) is walking through the woods (situation) and talks to a stranger (makes a choice).

 You might, think to yourself, “Self, he’s just defined what happens in an RPG!
 RPG’s are stories after all, ya jerk!”
 Not so fast.
-My definition of an RPG is similar but slightly different.
+My definition of a role-playing game is similar but slightly different.

-Some of the worst game mastering advice out there is about herding player characters through the GM’s “story.”
+Some of the worst game mastering advice out there is about herding player characters through the game master’s “story.”
 This fails to acknowledge why the players are there in the first place.
 They are there to play their characters.
 Remember what our players want, to be entertained through the medium of the game.
 If you are playing a game, it is not entertaining to have choice taken from you.
-This is why Candy Land sucks.
+This is why Candy Land sucks and children get bored with it quickly.
 You have no choices.
 The card is telling you that you have to move to the next purple space and there are no choices.

 If the game master is “the storyteller” then the game master is making the choices and determining the outcome.
 If that is the case then the players are there merely to fill in the “how did they get there” part of the story.
 That’s fine, if that is what you want, but that seems like an interactive story using the framework of a game but isn’t a game.